Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Introduction and motivation

 \section{Introduction and motivation}

 Due to the European Union's commitment to decarbonize its power system, a massive increase in installed offshore wind capacity is expected in the North Sea by 2050~\cite{Ostend}.
 For this purpose, the construction of several offshore multi-terminal High-Voltage Direct Current (HVDC) grids in the North Sea area has been announced~\cite{ONDP}.
-Multi-terminal HVDC grids allow the exchange of power between different DC substations, inherently increasing the system's redundancy compared to having only point-to-point HVDC interconnections.
+Multi-terminal HVDC (MTDC) grids allow for the exchange of power between different DC substations, inherently increasing the system's redundancy compared to having only point-to-point HVDC interconnections.
 Moreover, the originally separate HVDC grids are expected to become connected, creating a North Sea-wide offshore HVDC grid.
 In addition, the use of switching units in DC substations has been recently discussed in~\cite{InterOPERA} and will likely play a major role in future expansions of hybrid AC/DC grids.
 The future offshore HVDC grid will therefore serve a double purpose: i) the transport of offshore wind generation to shore and ii) the exchange of power between North Sea countries.

-As a result of bulk offshore Renewable Energy Sources (RES) integration, the future hybrid AC/DC grid is expected to experience congestion.
+As a result of bulk offshore Renewable Energy Sources (RES) integration and the projected increase in demand due to the electrification of society~\cite{IEA_2023,IEA_2025}, the future hybrid AC/DC grid is expected to experience congestion~\cite{JRC_2024}.
 Currently, generation redispatch is the most used congestion mitigation measure despite being considerably costly.
-For example, the congestion and security-related redispatch costs in Germany have approximately been 2.6 bn€ in 2023~\cite{DE_COSTS}.
-The need for congestion management actions is only expected to increase with the increase in RES.
+For example, the congestion and security-related redispatch costs in Germany have been approximately 2.6 bn€ in 2023~\cite{DE_COSTS}, and 2.774 bn€ in 2024~\cite{SMARD}.
+The need for congestion management actions is only expected to increase with more RES~\cite{JRC_2024}.

-Topological actions are an alternative, non-costly congestion management measure.
-For example, 16 European Transmission System Operators (TSOs) use a day-ahead capacity calculation methodology~\cite{nrao} aimed at maximizing the available transfer capacity in their grid.
-However, this methodology is still in its development phase, and the additional benefits of topological actions for hybrid AC/DC grids have not been fully quantified yet, due to the lack of appropriate tools.